Exploring Gradient Subspaces: Addressing and Overcoming LoRA's Limitations in Federated Fine-Tuning of Large Language Models: Methodology

 \begin{prop} In FL scenarios like FlexLoRA, where parameter change matrices $\boldsymbol{\Delta W}_i$ from $N$ clients are aggregated with each client $i$ having an intrinsic rank $r_i$, the globally aggregated parameter matrix exhibits rank inflation following each global aggregation step.
 Specifically, in a scenario where all clients have identical ranks $r_i=r$ for simplicity, the rate of rank inflation, denoted by $\eta$ satisfies $1 \le \eta \le N$ per global aggregation step. \end{prop}

 The equality on the left holds true when the ranks of all matrices share the same subspace, a condition that becomes unattainable when data samples are non-IID across clients.
 Further details, including the proof of this proposition and a more comprehensive discussion, are available in the supplementary material.
 In FlexLoRA, the LoRA matrices $\boldsymbol{B}$ and $\boldsymbol{A}$ are multiplied and then aggregated across clients.
-The product of these matrices is then subjected to Singular Value Decomposition (SVD) to decompose it back to the original LoRA rank.
-However, this approach encounters a significant challenge: after aggregation, the resulting rank is inflated (proposition 1), capturing more comprehensive information from all the non-IID datasets.
-When this aggregated matrix is reduced to a smaller dimension via SVD, it essentially maps the weights to a subspace that is of the same dimension everytime (the aggregated matrix is decomposed into low-rank matrices of the rank same as that of LoRA rank which stays the same throughout training).
-This reduction can create a bottleneck, as it restricts the model's ability to efficiently capture and utilize the learned local semantics present in non-IID datasets because the weights are decomposed into ranks smaller than the actual rank.
-Consequently, the dimensionality reduction may lead to a loss of valuable information, limiting the effectiveness of FlexLoRA in federated learning scenarios with diverse data distributions.
+The product of these matrices is then subjected to Singular Value Decomposition (SVD) to decompose it back to the original LoRA rank.However, this approach faces a significant challenge: after aggregation, the resulting rank of the matrix is inflated (as shown in Proposition 1), capturing more comprehensive information from all the non-IID datasets.
+When this aggregated matrix is reduced to a smaller dimension via SVD, it consistently maps the weights to a subspace of fixed rank—the same as the LoRA rank, which remains constant throughout training.
+This dimensionality reduction can create a bottleneck, as it restricts the model's ability to efficiently capture and leverage the learned local semantics from non-IID datasets.
+By decomposing the weights into ranks smaller than the actual rank of the aggregated matrix, valuable information may be lost, thereby limiting the effectiveness of FlexLoRA in federated learning scenarios with diverse data distributions.

 For fine-tuning LLMs in FL settings using FFA-LoRA:

 The Gaussian initialized LoRA matrix $\boldsymbol{A}$ is frozen for all the clients.
 Essentially, aggregation happens for the zero initialized LoRA matrices $\boldsymbol{B}_i \forall i \in \left\{1,2,...,N \right\}$. \begin{theorem} For a convex loss $\mathcal{L}$, let $\boldsymbol{\Delta W^*} \in \mathbb{R}^{d \times k}$ be the optimal LoRA parameter matrix, $\alpha$ be the learning rate and $\boldsymbol{A_0} \in \mathbb{R}^{r \times k}$ be a Gaussian initialized random matrix, where $r \ll \text{min}(d,k)$ and the L2 norm of the gradient to be bounded (i.e. $\left\| \boldsymbol{\nabla_W \mathcal{L}^{(i)}(\Delta W)} \right\|_2 \le D$).
 The excess risk ($\left| \mathcal{L}(\boldsymbol{\Delta W_{agg}}) - \mathcal{L}(\boldsymbol{\Delta W^*}) \right|$) bounds for the FFA-LoRA framework, involving $N$ clients and $S$ global aggregation steps having occured every $t_{agg}$ local training iterations, can be expressed as follows: